NMHU-SSD/dca-events-wp-plugin/dca-events-plugin/readme.txt

 This section describes how to install the plugin and get it working. e.g.

+1. Compress `dca-events-plugin` directory as .zip
-1. Upload `dca-events-plugin.zip` in the 'Plugins' menu or unzip folder in the `/wp-content/plugins/` directory
+2. Upload `dca-events-plugin.zip` in the 'Plugins' menu or unzip folder into the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==